cube-drone/rt0/players-guide/src/player/card_index.md

 # A Brief Guide to the Tarot

-While every Tarot deck includes a little booklet explaining the cards and their meanings and interpretations, I have also included one here, for the sake of completeness.
+While every Tarot deck includes a little booklet explaining the cards and their meanings and interpretations, I have also included one here, mostly so that I don't have to keep looking them up.

 A passing familiarity with some of this stuff may enhance the _thematic resonance_ of various elements of the game.

-## A Note on Cartomancy
+## Designed for Cartomancy

+Cartomancy is "fortune-telling or divination using a deck of cards".

+The Rider-Waite Tarot has proven an enduringly popular deck of cards for cartomancy, because - well, that's what it's designed for.
+The Tarot was initially a standard playing card deck, like the [Standard 52-Card Deck](https://en.wikipedia.org/wiki/Standard_52-card_deck) we use for Poker or Blackjack, and intended for use in a [trick-taking game](https://en.wikipedia.org/wiki/Trick-taking_game) where the huge set of added trump cards added a spicy extra detail.

+When playing cards are designed to be used as _playing cards_, they end up with features like the ones in the Standard 52-Card Deck:

+* Large, easy to read numbers and symbols that can be parsed regardless of the orientation of the card.
+* A visual language on the card itself that allows even the illiterate to quickly parse the meaning of the card.
+* Cards that can be read comfortably from the corners, allowing players to see their entire hand easily by fanning the cards.
+* A smaller-sized card that's comfortable to fit in hand.

+Notably the Rider-Waite Tarot has _none of these properties_ and is actually quite an obtuse and difficult deck to play card games with.
+What it features instead are cards that are useful for cold reading:

+* Huge, visually complicated cards carrying a lot of symbol and allegory that can be interpreted in a wide variety of ways.
+* Symbol and allegory that itself is tied to a lot of astrological and occult concepts, giving the cards a pleasing sense of interconnectedness.

+The occult imagery is also, funny enough, just rebranded catholicism: the Tarot has hundreds of years of history as a set of playing cards in catholic countries, so in order to make the cards sufficiently _witchy_ some last-minute rebrandings had to occur.
+"The Heirophant" my entire ass, that man is The Pope.

+## Divination

 It is, of course, possible to predict the future with startling specificity and accuracy.

+No, I'm not pulling your leg, it's true!

 Astronomers do it all the time: with access to a telescope the size of a building and a brain-melting amount of calculus, it's possible to do things like predict the precise location of stars in the sky years in advance, determine the time and location of future eclipses, and predict exactly when the sun will rise and set.